TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 In this tree, operators (`+` and `*`) are connected to their operands (the things they operate on).
 For example, `+` connects to `5` and the  sub-expression `6 * 3`.
 Notice that operands can be either single numbers or entire expressions.

 How do we build this tree?
-That’s a topic for another day.
+That's a topic for another day.
 For now it's important to know that the first step is to properly define how the language we're parsing is structured.
 This is were [formal grammars](#formal-grammars) come in.

 ### Interpreting

 Once we have an AST, we traverse it to calculate the result.
-Here’s the basic idea:
+Here's the basic idea:

 - Start at the top of the tree.
 The root tells us to add `5` and the result of `6 * 3`.
 - Evaluate `6 * 3` (we can do it because we know how to multiply two numbers).